IndicoDataSolutions/Indico-Solutions-Toolkit/README.md

 * Finder class to quicky obtain associated model/dataset/workflow Ids.
 * Snapshot merging and manipulation
 * Class to spoof a human reviewer.
+* Gather user metrics and write to disk.

 ### Installation
 ```